Bit Rate Reduction: Decompression algorithm

+The coefficients of the above filters are specified as slightly less than 1 or 2 in order to realize a leaky integrator that is more resilient to errors in the encoded bitstream.
+Otherwise, any errors could propagate infinitely, as an impulse response of an ideal integrator is a step function.
+The denominators are powers of 2 to facilitate implementation with bit shifts as opposed to a more expensive hardware multiplier.

 The PlayStation APU and the Philips CD-i CDIC add another set of coefficients to the above and reorders them, for five unique of 8 filters total (these come from the Green Book and Yellow Book specifications):

 These calculations are all done in signed 16.16 fixed-point arithmetic.